Bas3dBoi/test/Student Labs/Pytest Unit Testing/pytest_unittesting_lab.md

 ## Try it Yourself

-Now that you have a decent grap on using Pytest for unit testing, create more tests that verify more API endpoint functionalities.
+Now that you have a decent grasp on using Pytest for unit testing, create more tests that verify more API endpoint functionalities.

 ## Results Overview
 This suite of tests covers a variety of important aspects of the application, including user authentication, weather data retreival, and APAI endpoint functionality.